About Us

 Our Programs

-Portland Indigenous Marketplace offers a variety of community enriching programs like regular newsletters, workshops and fundraising in addition to organizing markets.
+Portland Indigenous Marketplace offers a variety of community enriching programs including community newsletters, workshops and fundraising.
+The Indigenous Marketplace program provides spaces for Artists to thrive.

 Support